ziaddm/stock-trading-algorithm/README.md

 Then it analyzes the price history of the stock using several formulas to check if its in uptrend.

-If both conditions are true, the bot places a trade.
+If both conditions are true, the bot places a buy order and records it in our log file.

 ### WIP Features
 Improve automation by: